87 Easy Brunch Recipes You Can Make at Home

 Vanilla-Bourbon French Toast

 A boozy brunch, anyone?
 The flavors of vanilla and bourbon add a warming, comforting touch to French toast.
-Sure, it all sounds indulgent, but our recipe is actually low-sugar, so you won't crash in the afternoon.
+Sure, it all sounds indulgent, but our recipe is low-sugar, so you won't crash in the afternoon.

 Get our recipe for Vanilla-Bourbon French Toast.